-CrossFit Training: Increasing Your Squat and These Underrated Eccentric Contractions
+CrossFit Training: Increasing Your Squat And These Underrated Eccentric Contractions

-Six to seven years ago, the world wide web wasn’t that interesting in terms of CrossFit training.
+Six to seven years ago, the worldwide web wasn’t that interesting in terms of CrossFit training.
 Coaches didn’t start the trend of exposing their art for free until around 2014, and everyone was looking for THE BEST squat cycle that could get you to your next PR.
 I don’t know any well-rounded Crossfitters who started around 2013 and never went through a Smolov cycle (probably the junior version) at least once.
-Where CrossFit was concerned, your friend the kinesiologist was staying far away from what they thought would be a flash in the pan, and your neighbor couldn’t bend his arms after his first « Murph » on Memorial Day.
+Where CrossFit was concerned, your friend the kinesiologist was staying far away from what they thought would be a flash in the pan, and your neighbour couldn’t bend his arms after his first « Murph » on Memorial Day.

 That was then (but still…)

 In terms of training, that first period was movement mechanics based.
 You could learn all the technique you needed by watching an expert on Youtube University.
-Progressions for the butterfly pull ups, how to do a high bar back squat, you name it.
-The official certification is also very movement based, and that’s probably one of the best gifts CrossFit has given to the training world: biomechanical knowledge for the mass, so that everyone could understand and perform a proper squat and deadlift.
+Progressions for the butterfly pull-ups, how to do a high bar back squat, you name it.
+The official certification is also very movement-based, and that’s probably one of the best gifts CrossFit has given to the training world: biomechanical knowledge for the mass, so that everyone could understand and perform a proper squat and deadlift.
 So, there’s one good thing: in most cases, we know how to move.

 The problem I see most frequently in my lab is that most of the Crossfitters don’t understand what’s going on while they move.
 The focus has always been to move fast, to be the first to « scream time ».
 What we need to put forward now is the understanding of what is happening while we are moving.
 Thibs has put it on the table many times, when he talks about « muscle connections ».
 Here, your job is not to ask people to “try to think of which muscle is working” while they are squatting.
 Your job is to put them in specific context that will lead them to understand.